rweather/system80-restoration/README.md

 * Z33 - HM4716AP-4N 16Kx1 Dynamic RAM - Not testable.
 * Z34 - HM4716AP-4N 16Kx1 Dynamic RAM - Not testable.

-I wasn't able to test the Dynamic RAM chips because I need an adapter to provide the -5V and +12V supply rails, which I do not presently have.
+I wasn't able to test the DRAM chips because I need an adapter to provide the -5V and +12V supply rails, which I do not presently have.
+But since BASIC ran fine later (see below), I'm guessing the DRAM's are ok.

 Video board: